Turbo-V8-14259/14259-Center-Stage/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/vision/readme.md

 example of AprilTagDetection detection

 detection.x, detection.y , detection.z are the coords to the apriltag

-l l l l l l l l
-l             l          ^ z
-l             l          i
-l             l     x <- o y
-l             l     detection.y will face towards the camera l l l l l l l l
+detection.x will go from right to left detection.z will go from up to down detection.y will face towards the camera

 all of this is stored within detection.metadata so check that it exists using if(detection.metadata == null)

 i have the measurements set to inches but that could change